Kabir Sehgal: Music career

+Sehgal also produced Mundoagua: Celebrating Carla Bley and The Original Influencers: Dizzy, Chano, & Chico (Live at Town Hall) by Arturo O'Farrill and the Afro Latin Jazz Orchestra.
+Both were nominated for Best Latin Jazz Album at the 68th Grammys.
+Mundoagua is structured in three meditative passages and explores themes of ecological crisis, with an emphasis on water.

+In 2025, he released bells and beats: retro reflections on the holidays (lofi vol. 1), the first of a series of lo-fi music albums.

 Film career

+Sehgal has earned multiple Emmy Awards as a film and television producer.

+Sehgal is the executive producer, producer, and co-writer of the film Fandango at the Wall.
+It follows Arturo O'Farrill and Sehgal to Veracruz, Mexico, where they jam with the masters of son jarocho.
+Arturo's orchestra and the masters of son jarocho perform in the U.S.–Mexico border for a son jarocho music and dance festival called Fandango Fronterizo.
+The film's executive producers include Quincy Jones, Andrew Young, Carlos Santana, and Sehgal.
+The film premiered at the Atlanta Film Festival and on HBO.
+The film won the Audience Award of the Best Feature Documentary at the San Diego Latino Film Festival.

-A short of the film "Music Without Borders" was selected as a finalist for the Migrant Voice Film Challenge.
+A short of the film Music Without Borders was selected as a finalist for the Migrant Voice Film Challenge.

+Sehgal is the director and producer of Close the Loop, a documentary based on his father Raghbir (R. K.) Sehgal.
+The film was featured on opening night of the Atlanta Film Festival in 2022.

 Philanthropy

 In 2006, Sehgal co-founded Music for Tomorrow (MFT), a non-profit organization that initially raised money to help musicians return to New Orleans after Hurricane Katrina.
 Eventually, the organization became an online band booking service that people used to book jazz musicians in various cities across America while generating voluntary "tips" to help New Orleans–based charities.
 In 2014, MFT merged with the Afro Latin Jazz Alliance.
+During the 2020 COVID-19 pandemic, Sehgal hosted the Quarantine Series, which featured over 100 live performances of artists, providing them a gig.

 He serves on the advisory board of the NYU Stern Center for Business and Human Rights.
-He is a member of the Council on Foreign Relations.
+He is a lifetime member of the Council on Foreign Relations.
 He is a French-American Foundation Young Leader and was named a Young Global Leader by the World Economic Forum in 2020.

 Military service

 Sehgal is an officer in the U.S. Navy Reserve.
 He served on active duty with special operations in the Middle East and received a Defense Meritorious Service Medal.